lizmat/ParaSeq/README.md

   * :auto / :!auto

 Flag.
 Defaults to `True`.
 If specified with a `False` value, then the batch size will **not** be altered from the size (implicitely) specified with the second positional argument.

-  * :stop-after(N)

-Integer value.
-Defaults to `Inf`, indicating there is **no** maximum number of values that should be delivered.
-If specified, should be a positive integer value: the produced sequence is then **guaranteed** not to produce more values than the value given.

 racify
 ------